stkbailey/data-replication-on-kubernetes/README.md

 ## Tutorial

-The tutorial has three steps.

-1. Set up a local Kubernetes cluster with Argo and Minio storage for artifacts and config files.
+In this tutorial, we are going to first set up a local Kubernetes cluster with Argo and Minio storage for artifacts and config files, then we will deploy a Singer tap-to-target workflow, and then we'll discuss enhancements and extensions.
-2. Review containerized Singer taps and targets.
-3. Create and deploy an Argo Workflow combining tap and target.

 We could go deep on any one of these areas, but I'll try to keep it shallow and manageable for the tutorial, leaving further discussion for "production" considerations to the end.
 The tutorial has the following pre-requisites: